What rights do autistic students have in Ontario schools?

 Human rights & courts

 If a board has failed in the duty to accommodate or has discriminated on the basis of disability, the Human Rights Tribunal of Ontario is the venue.
 Free legal advice is available before you file.
-The HRTO has ordered systemic remedies in education cases before — including Moore v.
-BC, 2012 SCC 61.
+Canadian courts have ordered systemic remedies in education-disability cases — Moore v.
+British Columbia (Education), 2012 SCC 61 is the leading Supreme Court of Canada decision on the duty to accommodate students with disabilities.

 Who to contact